bjoern621/GorkbunDDNS/README.md

 # GorkbunDDNS
-GorkbunDDNS is a dynamic DNS (DDNS) updater <a href="http://example.com/" target="_blank">Hello, world!</a> for [Porkbun↗](https://porkbun.com/), written in [Go↗](https://go.dev/).
+GorkbunDDNS is a dynamic DNS (DDNS) updater for [Porkbun↗](https://porkbun.com/), written in [Go↗](https://go.dev/).
 It is designed to automatically update your DNS records with your current WAN IP address, supporting both IPv4 and IPv6 addresses.
 With a valid configuration, GorkbunDDNS is built to run reliably without crashing, ensuring DNS records are always up-to-date.

 ## Getting Started
 The preferred way to run GorkbunDDNS is via a Docker image.
 Follow the steps below to get started.